wp-plugins/wordbooker/readme.txt

 == IMPORTANT ==

+Wordbooker 1.9.x uses the even newer Faceobok OAUTH2 authorisation method.
+Theoretically you should just be able to upgrade to 1.9.x from 1.8.x with no issues but if you do have problems simply do a Reset Settings and then get a new session from Facebook.

 Wordbooker 1.8.x uses the new Faceobok OAUTH authorisation method.
 This means that when you upgrade you may find that you loose your "Session" with Facebook and you only get a partial option screen displayed.
 If this happens then simply reload the Wordbooker Options page and follow the instructions.